 This study looks at how WOM and emotions can be included in a TRA framework.
-Previous research has shown that WOM has a large impact on receivers' attitudes and buying behavior, but WOM has never been included simultaneously with social norm in one of the most recognized models within the area of consumer behavior, TRA.
+Previous research shows that WOM has a large impact on receivers' attitudes and buying behavior, but WOM has never been included simultaneously with social norm in one of the most recognized models within the area of consumer behavior, TRA.
 Our study contributes to the field in four areas.

 First, previous research claims that the effect of WOM depends on whether it is positive or negative.
-This distinction is incorporated into the presented model and makes it possible to directly compare the effects of positive and negative WOM.
+This distinction is incorporated in the presented model, and gives the possibility to directly compare the effects of positive and negative WOM.
 Our findings clearly support the relevance of such a separation.
 Findings indicate that PWOM and NWOM have an asymmetric influence on all the dependent variables in the TRA model.
 The effect of PWOM is twice the effect of NWOM on behavioral attitude and intention, and PWOM has twice the effect on positive emotions compared to negative emotions, and vice versa for NWOM on emotions.

-Second, our findings indicate that PWOM has twice the effect of social norm on behavioral attitude and intention, and that social norm and NWOM have equal levels of impact.
-These findings confirm that the normative influence (social norm) has a limited role compared to the positive part of the informative influence (PWOM), and it stresses the importance of separating WOM into a positive and a negative dimension and including both in the TRA model.
+Second, our findings indicate that PWOM has twice the effect of social norm on behavioral attitude and intention, and that social norm and NWOM have equal impacts.
+These findings confirm that the normative influence (social norm) has a limited role compared to the positive part of the informative influence (PWOM), and it underscores the importance of separating WOM into a positive and negative dimension and including both in the TRA model.

-Third, findings also support the inclusion of both positive and negative emotions in the extended TRA model, and the fact that emotions are a mediator for especially WOM and to a lesser extent for social norm.
+Third, findings also support the inclusion of both positive and negative emotions in the extended TRA model, and that emotions are a mediator for especially WOM and to a lesser extend for social norm.
 WOM has a high impact on emotions, especially PWOM on positive emotions and NWOM on negative emotions.

-Finally, we develop a structural equation model and a measurement instrument, which provides the advantage of being able to analyze what drives WOM receivers' behavioral attitude and intention simultaneously by using PLS.
-High validity and reliability measures are achieved when looking at the measurement model, and high R^2 values are obtained for the structural model.
+Finally, we develop a structural equation model and a measurement instrument which gives the advantage to analyze what drives WOM receiver's behavioral attitude and intention in a simultaneous way by using PLS.
+High validity and reliability measures are achieved when looking at the measurement model and high $R^2$ values are obtained for the structural model.